Paleo Scotch Eggs

 Instructions

-3. In to a blender place the almond meal, pinch of salt and mixed seeds, blitz until coarse and crumbly, place aside
+• In a blender, add the almond meal, pinch of salt and mixed seeds, blitz until coarse and crumbly, set aside in a bowl.

-4. In to the blender place all sausage meat (make sure to de-skin beforehand), spices, salt and pepper, blend until fully combined and sticky
+• In the blender, add all sausage meat (make sure to de-skin beforehand), spices, a pinch of salt salt and pepper, and blend until fully combined and sticky.

-5. Peel the cold eggs, gently (as they will still be soft-boiled)
+• Peel the cold eggs, gently as they will still be soft-boiled.

-6. Now break sausage mixture in to 6 balls.
-Using the palm of your hand create a “cup”, flat patty shape.
-Place one egg into the middle and work the sausage mixture around it making sure to fully seal all the sides
+• Now break sausage mixture in to 6 balls.
+Using the palm of your hand create a “cup” flat patty shape.
+Place one egg into the middle and work the sausage mixture around it making sure to fully seal all the sides.

-8. Roll the ball straight in to the mixed seeds / almond mixture
+• Roll the ball straight in to the mixed seeds / almond mixture into a shallow frying pan over high heat.

-9. In to a shallow frying pan over high heat heat up about 1/2 cup olive oil and place scotch egg in to the oil.
-Brown each side for around 1-2 minutes until golden brown, then place on to a baking sheet and bake for 5 – 6 minutes
+• Heat up about 1/2 cup olive oil and place scotch egg into the oil.
+Brown each side for around 1-2 minutes until golden brown, then place on to a baking sheet and bake for 5 – 6 minutes.

-10. Serve straight away with homemade chutney, rocket and avocado
+• Serve straight away with homemade chutney, rocket and avocado.

 Irena Macri